 - dry, unproductive cough

 In addition to the common symptoms of Sjögren's syndrome, complications may arise.
 The condition may affect other organs including the blood vessels, brain, kidneys, liver, lungs, and pancreas.
+There is also a slightly greater risk of lymphoma (cancer of the lymph nodes or saliva glands affected by Sjögren's) in patients with Sjögren's syndrome.
 As well, dry eyes can increase the risk of eye infections or damage to the cornea, and a dry mouth can increase the risk of cavities and tooth loss.

 Making the Diagnosis